Man arrested at New Mexico compound was training kids to commit school shootings, court documents say

 On Monday, a child's remains were found on the property, but authorities were working on a positive identification and did not confirm if the remains were that of the missing boy.

-Five adults were arrested on the property on Friday and all face child abuse charges.
+Lucas Morton, Jany Leveille, 35, Hujrah Wahhaj, 38, and Subhannah Wahhaj, 35, were also arrested on the property on Friday and all face child abuse charges.

-The makeshift compound -- located near the Colorado border -- was found shielded by old tires, wooden pallets and a wall studded with broken glass.
-Upon authorities' arrival, Wahhaj was "heavilty armed with an AR15 rifle, five loaded 30 round magazines, and four loaded pistols, including one in his pocket when he was taken down," Taos County Sheriff Jerry Hogrefe said.
+The makeshift compound — located near the Colorado border — was found shielded by old tires, wooden pallets and other debris.
+Upon authorities' arrival, Wahhaj was "heavily armed with an AR15 rifle, five loaded 30 round magazines, and four loaded pistols, including one in his pocket when he was taken down," Taos County Sheriff Jerry Hogrefe said.

-The sheriff said the children -- ages 1 to 15 -- "looked like third world country refugees with not only with no food or fresh water, but with no shoes, personal hygiene and basically dirty rags for clothing."
+The sheriff said the children, ages 1 to 15, "looked like third world country refugees not only with no food or fresh water, but with no shoes, personal hygiene and basically dirty rags for clothing.”

-The only food investigators found was some potatoes and a box of rice inside a dirty trailer, the sheriff added.
+The only food investigators found was some potatoes and a box of rice inside a dirty trailer, the sheriff said, adding the living conditions were “the ugliest looking, filthiest” he’s ever seen.

+Hogrefe previously said the occupants of the compound were "most likely heavily armed and considered extremist of the Muslim belief."

+In a warrant made public on Monday, Wahhaj told the missing boy's mother that he wanted to perform an "exorcism" on his then-3year-old son because he was "possessed by the devil."
+The missing child reportedly suffered from seizures and couldn't walk.